 Emmanuel Vaughan-Lee is the authorized successor of Llewellyn Vaughan-Lee.
 Born in London in 1979 he was trained from the age of 15 by his father in the Naqshbandiyya-Mujaddidiyya Sufi Order.
-He is an Emmy nominated and award-winning filmmaker whose work has been featured on National Geographic, PBS, The New York Times, The New Yorker and exhibited at The Smithsonian.
-His films include: Earthrise, Sanctuaries of Silence, The Atomic Tree, Elemental, Isle de Jean Charles, Marie's Dictionary and Yukon Kings among others.
+He is an Emmy and Peabody nominated and award-winning filmmaker whose work has been featured on PBS, National Geographic, The New York Times, The New Yorker, and exhibited at The Smithsonian.
+His films include: Earthrise, Sanctuaries of Silence, The Atomic Tree, Elemental, Isle de Jean Charles, Marie's Dictionary, and Yukon Kings among others.
 He is the founder and executive editor of Emergence Magazine.

 Please read the following recent interviews with Emmanuel Vaughan-Lee: Interview with the Australian Magazine Dumbo Feather and Young People Want Real World Solutions, Not Just Spiritual Ideas, from the anthology, Generation Y, Spirituality and Social Change.